leangjia/blender_docs/trunk/blender_docs/manual/editors/graph_editor/fcurves/editing.rst

    :Menu:      :menuselection:`Key --> Decimate (Ratio)`
    :Menu:      :menuselection:`Key --> Decimate (Allowed Change)`

-The *Decimate* operator simplifies a F-Curve by removing keyframes that influence the curve shape the least.
+The *Decimate* operator simplifies an F-curve by removing keyframes that influence the curve shape the least.

 Mode